 But why should you cater to these cultural differences for Gen Zers?
 Your business’ success depends on your ability to diversify your workforce and attract new talent to your company.
 Gen Z is ready to prove their worth too, but you gotta give them something in return for it.

-Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with great culture.
-And when the culture between them and company meshes better, they stick around for longer.
+Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with a great culture.
+And when the culture between them and the company meshes better, they stick around for longer.
 On average, Gen Z sticks around for three years with a company that has a good cultural fit.

 Gen Zers were kids during the Great Recessions.
 They saw their parents take huge financial hits and those struggles have defined a huge portion of their lives.
-So while Millennials are more often driven by purpose over paycheck, Gen Z may lean more toward security and money than their slightly older co-workers.
+So while Millennials are more often driven by purpose over a paycheck, Gen Z may lean more toward security and money than their slightly older co-workers.
 That isn’t to say that Gen Z doesn’t care about making a difference, because they most certainly do.
 They just want to have a secure life outside of work while doing their activism.

 Motivation Tip: To diversify your workforce with this younger generation, recruit them with the promise of job security and raises down the line.

 Bring it On!